Meet the HQ Team

 Prof. Yvonne Buckley

 Yvonne is one of the founding members and coordinator of PLANTPOPNET.
-Chair of Zoology at Trinity College Dublin, Yvonne leads a team of post-doctoral researchers, PhD, and undergraduate research students seeking to understand the fundamental drivers of animal and plant population processes in a rapidly changing world.
+Professor of Zoology at Trinity College Dublin, Yvonne leads a team of post-doctoral researchers, PhD, and undergraduate research students seeking to understand the fundamental drivers of animal and plant population processes in a rapidly changing world.
 Her primary expertise is in comparative plant population dynamics, invasive plant management and predicting responses of populations to global change.

 Dr Annabel Smith

 Annabel is using the PLANTPOPNET to work on demographic landscape genomics.
 She is exploring how the environment (e.g. climate, soil, topography) shapes spatial genomic patterns in Plantago lanceolata, while also examining the influence of population growth and survival rates on genomic structure.
 The environment and demography both have a strong influence on spatial genomic structure but demographic parameters are not routinely considered in landscape genomics.
 PLANTPOPNET is the ideal system to untangle the relative influence of these opposing forces because of its broad scope and demographic focus.